 Rosemary has been considered a medicinal herb and natural antiseptic for thousands of years.
 Boil 2 cups of fresh rosemary in 1 Litre of water to make an effective Flea dip for your pet.
 Once it cools, strain out the rosemary and pour over your dog’s fur, allowing it to dry naturally.

-Brewer’s yeast is used in the fermentation process of beer and most breads.
+Brewer’s yeast is used in the fermentation process of beer and most bread.
 This bitter tasting ingredient is made from Saccharomyces Cerevisiae, a one-celled fungus.
 Adding a few servings of brewer’s yeast to your pet’s food has proven to be an effective way to keep away Fleas.
 To find the correct, safe dosage for your pet, please consult a trained veterinarian.

 The common Tick is a form of organism known as Ectoparasites, which means they live on the outside of a host animal.
-Common among dogs, and sometimes even cats, the likelihood of attracting Ticks depends on a variety of factors ranging from the country you live in, to the tropical climate in certain times of year.
-Regardless of how often they go outdoors, the presence of Ticks depends on the habits of your dog, and how proactively you dispose of the Ticks that have gathered on their fur
+Common among dogs, and sometimes even cats, the likelihood of attracting Ticks depends on a variety of factors ranging from the country you live in, to the tropical climate in certain times of the year.
+Regardless of how often they go outdoors, the presence of Ticks depends on the habits of your dog, and how proactively you dispose of the Ticks that have gathered on their fur.

 Ticks latch themselves onto your dog’s skin by biting onto them with their mouthparts.
 There are Ticks who also secrete a sticky, gluelike substance that helps them to remain attached to the host as they feed on its blood.
 Usually, the bite areas become red and irritated.